JustinReynolds-MM/mattermost-blogs/hiding-channel-header-button.md

-# What's the problem?
+# Introduction

-Channel header buttons are <something about their convenience> but once registered, they show up in all channels.
+Channel header buttons provide a convenient way to trigger action.
+But once registered, they show up in all channels, all the time.
 Depending on the use-case, we may not want to show them all the time and in all the channels.
-The's a neat little trick we can use to conditionally show or hide the button.
+There's a neat little trick we can use to show or hide the button.

 ![image](channel-header-button.png)

 # Button Component

-We'll consider a bare minimum channel hedaer button component.
-Nothing fancy, with a simple render function retunring a SVG image wrapped inside a span.
+We'll consider a bare minimum channel header button component.
+Nothing fancy, with a simple render function returning an SVG image wrapped inside a span.

 ```JSX
 class ChannelHeaderButtonIcon extends React.Component {